 There are five generally accepted senses that we become aware of at an early age: hearing, vision, touch, smell and taste – we’ll name these the five direct senses.
 The conscious part of the brain is very aware of these senses and continuously checks the information obtained by these senses in order to make sense of, interact with, and learn from the environment.

 There are, however, other equally important sensory systems that are essential for normal bodily functioning.
 Most of the time these are not consciously perceived as the central nervous system will ensure that the information received from these senses keeps the body functioning without any further conscious involvement.
 We fortunately do not have to consciously control our heartbeat or our breathing, for instance, as that is taken care of by our Autonomic Nervous System (ANS).
-There are, however, two systems that have a great influence on our effective functioning and learning, the Vestibular (the balance mechanism located in the inner ear) and the Proprioceptive (our ability to know where our body is in space) systems – we’ll name these the indirect senses.
+There are, however, three other systems that have a great influence on our effective functioning and learning.
+They are the Vestibular (the balance mechanism located in the inner ear), the Proprioceptive (our ability to know where our body is in space) and the Interoceptive (which allows us to understand and feel what’s going inside our bodies) systems– we’ll name these the indirect senses.

 All learning comes in through the senses

 All learning starts with the information we receive through our senses.
 How well the senses can gather information from the outside world has a great influence on how we learn and how well we function.
 When sensations through one of our senses are experienced too intensely the sense is classified as being hyper or over-sensitive and when sensations are experienced less intensely, this is called hypo or under-sensitive.
 Over or under-sensitivity will vary over time.
 For instance, when we are stressed and under pressure, many of us will not be able to cope so well with too many sounds or too much visual information.
 On the other hand, when we are relaxed and it’s a warm sunny day, many of us can take on the whole world!